Deagle2/KrunkerCSS/README.md

-# Krunker.io CSS - Custom CSS themes ⚔️🔥
+# Krunker.io CSS themes ⚔️🔥

 ## How to Install Your Custom CSS Theme
 - Open Krunker.io in your browser.